catenax-ng/catena-x-edc/docs/development/decision-records/2023-02-09-release-process/README.md

 ### Changes to the branching model

-Product-edc's branching model is already very close to the [GitFlow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=What%20is%20Gitflow%3F,lived%20branches%20and%20larger%20commits) which is good.
+Tractusx-edc's branching model is already very close to the [GitFlow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=What%20is%20Gitflow%3F,lived%20branches%20and%20larger%20commits) which is good.
 The following changes need to be made: